jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 * `vagrant box add ubuntu/jammy64` (Canonical--Ubuntu 22.04 parent company - provided)
 * `vagrant box add debian/bookworm64` (Official Debian Bookworm release)

+For those using M1 Macs and Parallels you will need to replace the names of the Boxes in the demos with these two that have been prepared for M1 macs and parallels

+* `bento/ubuntu-22.04-arm64`
+* `almalinux/9.aarch64`

+1. `mkdir jammy64-arm`
+1. `cd jammy64-arm`
+1. `bento/ubuntu-22.04-arm64`

+1. `mkdir almalinux9-arm`
+1. `cd almalinux9-arm`
+1. `vagrant init almalinux/9.aarch64`

 ### Vagrant commands

 #### vagrant box list